launchdarkly/terraform-provider-launchdarkly/website/docs/r/project.html.markdown

 - `require_comments` - (Optional) Set to `true` if this environment requires comments for flag and segment changes.
 This field will default to `false` when not set.

 - `confirm_changes` - (Optional) Set to `true` if this environment requires confirmation for flag and segment changes.
 This field will default to `false` when not set.

+- `approval_settings` - (Optional) A nested block describing the environment approval settings.
+To learn more about this feature, read [Approvals](https://docs.launchdarkly.com/home/feature-workflows/approvals).
+To learn more about configuring them in Terraform, read [Nested Environments Approval Settings Blocks](#nested-environments-approval-settings-blocks).

+### Nested Environments Approval Settings Blocks

+Nested environments `approval_settings` blocks have the following structure:

+- `required` - Set to `true` for changes to flags in this environment to require approval.
+You may only set `required` to true if `required_approval_tags` is not set and vice versa.
+Defaults to `false`.

+- `can_review_own_request` - Set to `true` if requesters can approve or decline their own request.
+They may always comment.
+Defaults to `false`.

+- `min_num_approvals` - The number of approvals required before an approval request can be applied.
+This number must be between 1 and 5.
+Defaults to 1.

+- `can_apply_declined_changes` - Set to `true` if changes can be applied as long as the `min_num_approvals` is met, regardless of whether any reviewers have declined a request.
+Defaults to `false`.

+- `required_approval_tags` - An array of tags used to specify which flags with those tags require approval.
+You may only set `required_approval_tags` if `required` is not set to `true` and vice versa.

 ## Import